pfled/peak-visualization/Documentation/Development.md

 - Using the cdk requries admin credentials to your AWS account along with the [AWS CLI](https://aws.amazon.com/cli/).
  - For development, simply clone the [repository](https://github.com/tsnewlin/peak-vis-cdk) AWS cdk projects do not run on a server.
 - The AWS cdk is used to create AWS infrastruce through code, you can learn more [here](https://aws.amazon.com/cdk/).
 - Unit tests can be ran by running `npm run test` in the root directory of the project.
+If you want to run the tests with coverage you can add the `--coverage` flag.